dmoralis/Azure-ETL-Formula1-Project/readme.md

 ![f1_project_graph](https://github.com/dmoralis/AirflowETLWeatherProject/assets/56253720/c62296be-61a8-4df1-8d62-cb3f92a40941)

-**The image source is from the Azure Databricks & Spark For Data Engineers (PySpark / SQL) Course by Ramesh Retnasamy**
+*Image source: Azure Databricks & Spark For Data Engineers (PySpark / SQL) Course by Ramesh Retnasamy*

-## Technologies Used
+## Technologies Utilized

-- **Azure Databricks**
+- **Azure Databricks**: The heart of our data transformation and analysis efforts.
-- **PySpark - SQL**
+- **PySpark - SQL**: The primary languages enabling data manipulation and querying.
-- **Azure Workspace**
+- **Azure Workspace**: Our collaborative work environment.
-- **Azure Resource Group**
+- **Azure Resource Group**: For efficient resource management.
-- **Azure Data Lake Gen2**
+- **Azure Data Lake Gen2**: The repository of our data, providing scalability and reliability.
-- **Azure Data Factory**
+- **Azure Data Factory**: Orchestrating our ETL processes.
-- **Azure Delta Lake**
+- **Azure Delta Lake**: Enhancing our data lake with transactional capabilities.
-- **Unity Catalog**
+- **Unity Catalog**: Providing a centralized metadata repository.

-## Data Overview
+## Data Insight

 The tables in the Formula 1 dataset are as follows:

-- Circuits (CSV)
+- **Circuits** (CSV)
-- Races (CSV)
+- **Races** (CSV)
-- Constructors (Single Line JSON)
+- **Constructors** (Single Line JSON)
-- Drivers (Single Line Nested JSON)
+- **Drivers** (Single Line Nested JSON)
-- Results (Single Line JSON)
+- **Results** (Single Line JSON)
-- PitStops (Multi Line JSON)
+- **PitStops** (Multi Line JSON)
-- LapTimes (Split CSV Files)
+- **LapTimes** (Split CSV Files)
-- Qualifying (Split Multi Line JSON Files)
+- **Qualifying** (Split Multi Line JSON Files)

-Each of them has a descriptive name.
-For more information about these tables, you can visit the official site's user guide: [F1DB User Guide](https://ergast.com/docs/f1db_user_guide.txt)
+Each of these tables comes with a clear name and serves a distinct purpose.
+For a deeper understanding of these tables, you can refer to the official user guide available here: F1DB User Guide.

 ## Project Details

 ### Storage
-The data is saved in the same Data Lake Gen2 in all 3 phases: **Bronze**, **Silver**, **Gold** but in different containers.
-Bronze refers to the raw data, Silver to the processed data and Gold to the highly transformed data which is ready for analysis use.
+Our project uses Azure Data Lake Gen2 throughout its journey, divided into three phases: Bronze, Silver, and Gold, each in its own container:

+-**Bronze**: Where we store the raw, untouched data.
+-**Silver**: Data refinement takes place here, preparing it for deeper analysis.
+-**Gold**: The data undergoes the most transformation and is ready for in-depth analysis.

 ### Ingestion & Transformation

-**Azure Databricks** is used for ingestion and transformation, supplying Notebooks, a Cluster and the languages **PySpark** and **SQL**.
-With these tool, we extract the F1 files that were manually uploaded to the Bronze container and convert the column names from Camel Case to Snake Case where needed.
-Then the resulting tables are saved in a **schema** or **database** which has as storage location the Silver container.
-These processed data is used to create production-level tables, which are saved in a **schema** with base location the Gold container, as managed tables:
+**Azure Databricks** emerges as the tool behind data ingestion and transformation.
+We employ Notebooks, a dedicated Cluster, and leverage the PySpark and SQL languages to craft this transformation.
+The process unfolds as follows:

+- Data is extracted from Formula 1 files manually uploaded to the Bronze container.
+- Column names are converted from Camel Case to Snake Case, ensuring consistency.
+- Processed data is stored in a defined schema or database, with the Silver container serving as its storage location.
+- Production-level tables are crafted, residing in a schema with the Gold container as the base location.
+The crafted tables include:
-- race_results
+  - **race_results**
-- driver_standings
+  - **driver_standings**
-- constructor_standings
+  - **constructor_standings**
-- calculated_race_results
+  - **calculated_race_results**

-The data is added to the Data Lake Gen2 incrementally every week, and it's categorized as **Dimension** and **Fact** tables.
-Dimension tables require a **Full Load**, as they are small and don't change frequently.
-Fact tables require an **Incremental Load** because the full data can be large, and updates are frequent.
-The dimension tables include: Circuits, Races, Constructors, and Drivers, while the fact tables include: Results, PitStops, LapTimes, and Qualifying.
-It's important to note that due to the incremental load, two new columns are appended to each Fact table: **create_date** and **update_date** to track data updates and support dynamic calculated tables.
+Data is incrementally added to the Data Lake Gen2 every week, categorized as both **Dimension** and **Fact** tables.
+Dimension tables undergo a **Full Load** due to their static nature, while Fact tables need an **Incremental Load** because of their size and frequent updates.
+The dimension tables comprise Circuits, Races, Constructors, and Drivers, while the fact tables consist of Results, PitStops, LapTimes, and Qualifying.
+In order to facilitate incremental loading, two additional columns, **create_date** and **update_date**, are appended to each Fact table to monitor data updates and support dynamic calculated tables.

+The data update process varies as follows:
+- Full Load data is overwritten every week.
-To perform a full load of new data every week, the old data is **overwritten**, and for incremental data, the **Merge** command is used, which is supported only by **Delta** tables, not Parquet.
-This command allows for the **replacement** and **addition** of new data in a table based on matching primary keys between the new and old data tables.
+- Incremental data utilizes the **Merge** command, exclusive to Delta tables (not Parquet), to replace and add new data based on matching primary keys between new and existing data.

 ### Configuration

-To use the Storage Containers from Databricks Notebooks, a configuration method is set up between the two services.
-The choices are:
+To use the Storage Containers from Databricks Notebooks, a configuration method needs to be set up between the two services.
+The distinct options for this purpose are:

-- Access Key
-  - Create an access key from the **Key Vault**
+- **Access Key**: Create an access key from the Key Vault, safeguarded in Databricks Secrets for enhanced security.
+Access the containers using **abfss**.

-  - Set the access key in the Secrets scope of Databricks for security
-  - Configure access using this access key
-  - Access the containers using **abfss**
-- Shared Access Signature (SAS) [Best for short-term and low permission accesses]
-  - Right-click on the container you want to access and generate a SAS token
-  - Append the SAS token to the Secrets scope of Databricks
-  - Configure using these credentials
-- Service Principal (Used in this project)
-  - Open Microsoft Azure ID
-  - Create an App and open Certificates & Secrets
-  - Create a new client secret
-  - Use the client-id, tenant-id, and client-secret from this App for configuration
-  - Use abfss to access the desired container
+- **Shared Access Signature (SAS)**: Ideal for short-term and low-permission access.
+Generate a SAS token for the container and incorporate it into Databricks Secrets.
+Configure your setup using these credentials.

+- **Service Principal (Used in this project)**: Leverage a Service Principal with a client secret, enhancing security.
+Configure your setup using the **abfss** to access the desired container.

-Additionally, **dbutils.fs.mount** command is used to mount the whole container using Service Principal credentials, making data access more convenient without using abfss links.
+Additionally, **dbutils.fs.mount** command is employed to streamline container access through Service Principal credentials, simplifying data retrieval without relying on abfss links.

 ### Dashboards